-BBE Training Class Schedule for 2020
+BBE Training Class Schedule

 The Division of Blind Services operates a residential Rehabilitation Center in Daytona Beach, Florida.
 An individual lives at the Center for the duration of the BBE training offered there.

 When an individual attends the Center for training, he/she will undergo 18 weeks of modules covering the required course work.
 A score of 80% or above is required to pass each module.
 If the trainee does not receive a passing grade after two attempts, they will need to request permission from the BBE Bureau Chief in order to take the exam a third time.

 - Food Safety Module (2 weeks)